Ideas-on-Stage/ideasonstage.com/content/news/2019-05-15-what-makes-an-amazing-culture-shifting-event.en.md

 ![](https://paper-attachments.dropbox.com/s_99396DD3967FF5D219FB354184EB786A241CEADDA2CC052FADB07BA502A05B0E_1557751437179_file.jpeg)

-The Solution
+## The Solution

-First step: align key stakeholders.
+Step one: align key stakeholders.
 To do this, we facilitated a full-day brainstorm in Geneva with their executive committee, or I should say, both of them.
 Chavy had recently engaged a shadow ExCom-Y team powered by millennials.
 During this synergistic gathering, Phil Waknell and I took the diverse group through Ideas on Stage methodology to synchronize objectives, distill key messages and capture creative ideas.

 ![ExCom-Y panel day one.](https://paper-attachments.dropbox.com/s_99396DD3967FF5D219FB354184EB786A241CEADDA2CC052FADB07BA502A05B0E_1557751437264_file.jpeg)